 I want to argue that the “reset” talked about in YouTube comments (at least those in English) is an optic through which to think about calls to reset specific contemporary politics and society.

 –One of the first things “Bad Buddy” viewers comment about is the great acting and chemistry of the two male leads, Ohm and Nanon.
 Just say it’s astrophysical.
 The higher-quality of storyline, filming and direction, original sound track, and pacing are also singled out for note.
-All and more are clear in Episode 5’s lead-up to roof-top scene, where in the language of many Asian dramas Ohm confesses his feelings and they kiss.
+All and more are clear in Episode 5’s lead-up to the roof-top scene, where in the language of Asian dramas Ohm confesses his feelings and they kiss.

 –That last sentence in no way conveys the intensity of what we viewers actually saw and what that embrace conveyed.
 There is something very fitting in the reset being triggered the moment Ohm utters a mai (“no”) unlike any before.